-Joanna and I recently spent an epic 48 hours in Budapest, which was not nearly enough time to experience this fabulous city.
-We had an awesome time, and we can't wait to go back again someday.
+Joanna and I recently spent an epic 48 hours in Budapest, Hungary, and it was most definitely not nearly enough time to experience this fabulous city.
+We had an awesome weekend, and we can't wait to go back again someday.

 Here is the play-by-play of how the weekend went down, what I would do again in a heartbeat, and what I would definitely skip the next time around.

 I've gone to more than my fair share of American weddings, so I thought I'd be a professional wedding guest by now.
 Nonetheless, I was ill prepared to attend this traditional Polish wedding.
 It was a special event that required me throw out any preconceived notions I had about how much I could eat, drink, and dance.

 Four meals, countless times on the dance floor, and who knows how many vodka shots later, I finally hit the sack at four in the morning.
 I'm just glad my commute to bed only consisted of a short elevator ride.

 Having been in Taiwan for almost 3 months, it was time to go for a visa run.
 Our obvious choice was Japan.
 Not only was it easy to get to from Taiwan, Joanna and I loved last year's run to Tokyo so much that we couldn't wait to go back to Japan again.

 Our main destination this year was Kyoto, an ancient Japanese city filled with temples, gardens, and shrines.
 It is thought of as the heart of Japan.
 After all, Kyoto literally means "Capital City", even though pretty much everything related to the Japanese government is based in Tokyo.

 After seeing so many beautiful pictures of Kyoto online, we were excited to finally see for ourselves what the hype was all about.

 It's the beginning of April, which means only 1 thing: Opening Day in Los Angeles.